| World

 should be quite secure, unless you have reason to suspect your own internet provider.

-connection etc., I blast off all the emails I wrote offline, download all my new email,
+find some wifi connection etc., I blast off all the emails I wrote offline, download all

 Since it is important for my work that I check my email regularly, if I do not have a